Advertisement

 • Matrix Structure Organizational Design Model

 Organizations that implement the functional model of organizational design divide their functioning into different fields.
 For example, there will be different boxes for different departments like marketing, finance, sales, legal, R&D, and HR, etc. These departments will have their separate board-level departments and sub-departments.
 This structural arrangement is reminiscent of the military line of command, where a strict pyramidal hierarchy and chain of action was observed.
 The size and sub-divisions of each department vary according to the business needs.
 For example, if it is a law firm, their legal department will be more populated and sub-divided as compared to their R&D Department.
+And for a retail company, their sales department will be heavier with sales data analysis comparing to the legal department.
 Some organizations merge their Sales Department with the Marketing Department so that the managers can work in-sync and bring ideas that support each other’s functioning.
 Functional organizational structures are best for self-contained working units, such as a small company or a freelance-assignment team.
 The downside to this structure is that because of the strict hierarchical framework, issues tend to escalate to the vertical reporting authority, rather than getting sorted out by mutual understanding between two lateral units.

 As long as organizations remained localized, it was considered that the functional design is best suited for running a business.
 However, when companies expanded and started operating beyond international boundaries, there was a need felt for a globalized model, which considers all the geography-influenced factors like local festivals, culture, communication style, way of conducting business, etc.